DevX-Cipher/WinToMacApps/README.md

 This project is a Windows-based toolchain setup that lets you **build native macOS applications** — including **Cocoa- and Qt-based GUI apps** — using Clang and the macOS SDK.

 - Compile Objective-C, C, and Qt source files on Windows
-- Use CMake + Ninja or a standalone script
+- Use CMake + Ninja (recommended) or optional standalone scripts
 - Build Mach-O binaries that run on real macOS
-- Includes a full example of a Cocoa GUI app and Qt GUI app
+- Includes working Cocoa and Qt GUI examples

 ---

 ## Requirements

+>  **Note:** This setup is intended for **static Qt builds**.
+If you're using dynamic Qt builds, you will need to manually handle Qt plugins, frameworks, and runtime paths (`@rpath`).

 To get started, you'll need: